Third Offense DWI Lawyers in Paterson, NJ

 New Jersey, like most states, requires drivers to have a blood alcohol concentration (BAC) of below .08 percent at all time while operating a motor vehicle.
 When a motorist exceeds .08 percent BAC while driving on a New Jersey road, they are in violation of the law and can be charged with Driving While Intoxicated (DWI).
 The consequences of a DWI charge for a first-time offender are significant: you could lose your driver’s license for a lengthy period of time.
 Moreover, when you have prior DWI convictions on your driving record, the penalties can be even worse: you could be looking at jail time, stiff fines, and cancellation of your auto insurance coverage.

 If you have been charged with a third offense DWI needs to have qualified legal representation on your side.
 The reality is that NJ prosecutors often seek maximum punishments for repeat offenders and NJ municipal court judges tend to impose maximum penalties in these types of cases.
-Andrew John Calcagno is the founder of Calcagno & Associates.
-Mr. Calcagno and his experienced, aggressive legal team know what it takes to beat DWI charges because they have successfully represented countless clients in DWI cases throughout NJ, including Union Township, Plainfield, Elizabeth, East Orange, Howell, and Middletown, NJ.
+The experienced, aggressive legal team at The Firm know what it takes to beat DWI charges because they have successfully represented countless clients in DWI cases throughout NJ, including Union Township, Plainfield, Elizabeth, East Orange, Howell, and Middletown, NJ.

 What Are the Penalties for a Third Offense DWI in New Jersey?